logicmagix/XTide86/README.md

 `\p` = Paste selected text into IPython buffer and expand buffer, entering insert mode.
 ## Send to TermiC
 `\l` = Paste selected text into TermiC buffer and expand buffer, entering insert mode
+## Append to Editor
+`\m\` = Paste selected text into nvim file editor buffer from any buffer: terminal, ipython, or termic.

 ## Tmux buffer controls (work in insert or command mode)
 ##